UoB-COMSM0166/2025-group-2/README.md

 #### Negative Impact - Potential Addiction

 A potential negative impact was identified where there was a risk of addiction to the game through the addictive mechanics.
 To mitigate this potential negative impact, we implemented additional conditions that leads to the game ending.
-Instead of the original singular game over condition of exceeding the playing field limit only, we added two additional conditions: one where the game ends once the player reaches the maximum sized bubble, and another in double player mode where there is a time limit of two minutes per game.
+Instead of the original singular game over condition of exceeding the playing field limit only, we added two additional conditions: one where the game ends once the player reaches the maximum sized bubble, and another in Double Player mode where there is a time limit of two minutes per game.

 <p align="center">
 <img width="65%" src="./ReportMaterial/sustainability-documents/time-limit-screenshot.png">
 <br>
-<em><sub>Screenshot of time limit in double player mode</sub></em>
+<em><sub>Screenshot of time limit in Double Player mode</sub></em>
 </p>

 By adding these additional game over conditions, we ensure that Crazy Bubble ends earlier than the original base version of the game would, resulting in shorter sessions.